Maël de Gevigney: Career

 His first career goal came in the 33rd minute of a League One match against Cambridge United on 3 October 2023.

+On 18 August 2026, Danish Superliga side Silkeborg announced the signing of De Gevigney on a three-year deal, becoming the club's first ever French player.

-Personal Achievements
+Personal life

-Off the field, Maël has balanced his football career with academic pursuits, earning a baccalaureate in science and a degree in STAPS (Sciences and Techniques of Physical and Sports Activities).
-He also completed training as a physiotherapist, demonstrating a commitment to both his athletic and personal development.
+Off the field, Maël earned a baccalaureate in science and a degree in STAPS (Sciences and Techniques of Physical and Sports Activities).
+He also completed training as a physiotherapist.